wblacoe/jekyll-now/_posts/2019-07-02-Who-in-the-news-can-you-trust.md

 </tr>
 </table>

-This seemed to spark a desire in me to become more active, too, in making the world a better place.
+This seemed to spark a desire in me to become more active in making the world a better place.
 I am in no position of power, but I can affect the people in my immediate surroundings and on social media by the way I interact with them and what I choose to talk about with them.
-I try to share my excitement with them about what I learn about how the world works, and need to take a step back sometimes in order to not come across as lecturing them.
+I try to share my excitement with them about what I learn about how the world works, but I need to take a step back sometimes in order to not come across as lecturing them.
 After all, nobody likes to be talked down to.
-But besides that, many people are also less interested, just the way I was before, or are not prepared to dive into political, economic or sociological themes for various reasons.
+But besides that, many people are also less interested, just the way I was before, or are not prepared to dive into political, economic or sociological conversations for various reasons.

 So in the mean time I keep educating myself.
 Below is a list of sources that in my opinion have an even higher quality than those in the previous listing.
 This has to do with the type and relevance of topics they cover, how genuine and direct they are, etc. What differentiates them from the independent shows above is that they do not settle for popular topics such as gossip, sound bytes, scandals, insults or partisan disputes.
-They are interested in directing the listener's attention to matters that are not covered enough in mainstream programs, but can be of major consequence.
+They are interested in directing the listener's attention to matters that are not covered enough in mainstream programs, but are of major consequence.

 <ul>
 <li>Kyle Kulinski, <a href="https://www.youtube.com/user/SecularTalk">secular talk</a></li>